JDongian/python-jamo/docs/source/index.rst

 A Guide to using Python-Jamo
 ============================

-*Note: Documentation may not match actual module usage due to the beta status of the python-jamo package.*

 `Hangul <https://en.wikipedia.org/wiki/Hangul>`_ is a modern writing system that originated in 1443 to represent the Korean language.
 It uses an alphabet of 24 consonants and vowels, each of which are called **jamo** (자모, 字母).